Grilled Venison Burger with Cherry SalsaWrite a Review Read Reviews

 - 4 hamburger buns (lightly toasted)

-Fire up a full chimney of Original Kingsford® Charcoal, or light a pile of about 100 briquets.
+- Fire up a full chimney of Kingsford® Charcoal with Hickory, or light a pile of about 100 briquets.
 Configure the coals for a two-zone fire, placing the briquets on one half of the charcoal grate to create a hot zone for grilling and a cool zone for moving the burgers during flare-ups.
 Adjust the bottom grill vents for medium-high heat cooking, approximately 400–425°F.

 - Credit: Clint Cantwell